Abzraja/smart-gallery/README.md

 ## Changelog

+### 09 OCT 2024
+- Merged the 3 different components onto a single page/component.
+Removed nav buttons as they are no longer necessary.
+Trying to get the gallery to refresh when image is uploaded but not having success.
+WIP.
+- Change the image gallery grid to use Material UI grid. this has caused the confirm delete button to appear inside of the thumbnail.
+Needs fixing.
+- Changed lambda function code so that only labels with a confidence of 90% or higher are returned.
+- When hover an image and clicking the icon to delete an image, the confirm delete button would remain even.
+Now if you click off or perform another action it will disappear.
+- Changed lambda function code so that only labels with a confidence score of 90% or higher are returned.

 ### 02 OCT 2024
 - Changed displayed photos filtering logic from AND to OR. - Previously images only displayed if they were relevant to ALL selected tags.
-Now all images will display as long as 1 relevant tag is selected.
+Now images will display as long as 1 relevant tag is selected.
 - Made the selected tag buttons clear by using secondary color from Material UI.
 - One the upload image page, made the submit button only appear after an image is selected for upload.
 - Made small visual changes